 The warming qualities of these gilded metallics are perfect to add a sophisticated finish for door furniture, taps and even lighting.
 Keeping a running metallic finish throughout helps to keep the look matching.

-Take a soft approach to using black cabinets in the kitchen, but going for a two-tone finish.
-In agreement is Wren's kitchen designer Darren, who says: 'One way to embrace the trend is with a two-tone kitchen – think black kitchen cabinets on the back wall, which you can then contrast with a softer shade such as pale grey, cream or a pastel colour.'
+Take a soft approach to using black cabinets in the kitchen by going for a two-tone finish.
+In agreement is Wren's kitchen designer Darren, who says: 'One way to embrace the trend is with a two-tone kitchen idea – think black kitchen cabinets on the back wall, which you can then contrast with a softer shade such as pale grey, cream or a pastel colour.'

 'Whilst an all-black kitchen brings with it a distinct elegance and sophistication, it needs to be carefully handled to ensure the kitchen space remains welcoming and bright.
 After all, kitchens have taken on a much more ‘practical’ role over the last 12 months.'

 In order to enrich black units, take inspiration from stunning grey kitchen ideas and select a sophisticated colour palette of greys, rich walnut browns and gilded metallics.
 A matte black finish is best in this instance to make the scheme feel effortlessly elegant.

 'A great way to offset the darkness of black is with brass,' explains Andy.
 'Think black cabinets and countertops, with accents of brass in cupboard door handles, taps and glamorous pendant lights.
 The touches of brass will ensure you still conform to the ‘black kitchen’ style, but brighten things up a bit and draw the eye to particular areas of the space.'

 Inject a splash of the on-trend shade with the help of a kitchen island.
 The use of the darker colour on the central island helps to make it stand out in a white or cream kitchen idea, making it feel more purposeful within the space.

 This idea is for those wanting the black kitchen look without committing to it in its entirety.
-A black kitchen island in the centre of the room complements a surrounding neutral kitchen very successfully.
+This black kitchen island idea in the centre of the room complements the surrounding neutral kitchen very successfully.

 Go for immersive colour throughout the space by pairing a black kitchen with a dark wall colour.
-A rich plum shade painted on the walls is a the perfect deep tone to compliment black cabinetry.
+This painted kitchen showcases a rich plum shade on the walls as the perfect deep tone to compliment the black cabinetry.
 It's dark enough to maintain a sense of brooding opulence but bright enough to stand out against the black.

 If using dark cabinets and a dark wall colour, there's the option to lighten things up with a brighter worktop.
 Wooden kitchen worktop ideas will add warmth but a composite white worktop will work wonders for creating contrast.

-A highly contemporary black kitchen idea is to work in streamlined slab cabinets in matt black.
+A highly modern kitchen idea is to work in streamlined slab cabinets in matte black.
 This high-design approach is ideal for a modern home, particularly one with an open-plan layout where you might not want the kitchen to look purely practical.
 Match the materials to that of the rest of your home to make it seamlessly blend in.

 This compact kitchen is flooded with natural light thanks to a surround of glass walls.
-This kitchen plays to its strengths thanks to the high-gloss cabinets and high-shine floor tiles, both reflecting light back into the space to help enliven the scheme.
+It plays to its strengths thanks to the high-gloss cabinets and high-shine floor tiles, both reflecting light back into the space to help enliven the scheme.

 The purposeful black wall colour can lead the way to create a cohesive monochrome scheme, with a mix of black and white cabinetry and bold patterned accessories, like in this stylish U-shaped kitchen with gold and turquoise accents.

 What colours go with a black kitchen?